C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 c = 53

 Note: It is important that students do this reasoning in steps, otherwise they may simply apply a misunderstood procedure mechanically.
-In addition, this reasoning can be used to better grasp the concept of inverse operation, namely, subtraction is the inverse operation of addition.
+In addition, this reasoning can be used to better grasp the concept of inverse operation, in other words, subtraction is the inverse operation of addition.

 Example 3